bibermann/doco-cli/docs/doco-help.md

 │                                [default: (stdin or current directory)]       │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ╭─ Options ────────────────────────────────────────────────────────────────────╮
-│ --running              -r            Consider only projects with at least    │ │                                      one running or restarting service.      │ │ --exclude-project-dir  -e            Exclude project directory.              │ │ --include-ro           -r            Also consider read-only volumes.        │
+│ --running                            Consider only projects with at least    │ │                                      one running or restarting service.      │ │ --exclude-project-dir  -e            Exclude project directory.              │ │ --include-ro           -r            Also consider read-only volumes.        │